deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 The opening salvo of coilgun fire that marched up the street therefore did nothing worse than punch some craters in the road surface and knock loose some masonry.
 The humans, whether by luck or incredible reflexes, escaped unharmed, though SNAPFIRE's outer fabric suit ripped down his arm to reveal the armor scales beneath.

-"STAINLESS, DEXTER, looks like…twenty Hunter dropships just decloaked two hundred meters to our south.
+"STAINLESS, DEXTER, looks like...twenty Hunter dropships just decloaked two hundred meters to our south.
 They're landing to drop passengers, the column to the north still isn't moving."
 He elaborated.

 STAINLESS's voice was tight, focused and precise. "*Roger.
 NOVA HOUNDs, reform the line, face south.
 WARHORSE, get the ETs upstairs.
 DEXTER, how many Hunters?"*